 3. Combination with the “Multilingualism” feature

-If you use the "Multilingualism" feature for your election, the modal dialog for setting up the checkbox features a drop-down menu above the free text field for the explanatory text.
+If you use the "Multilingualism" feature for your voting project, the modal dialog for setting up the checkbox has a drop-down menu above the free text field for the explanatory text.
 Use this to select the other languages you have booked.
-You can then enter the sworn statement in the respective languages.
-The limit of 1,000 characters (including spaces) applies here too.
+You can enter a sworn statement in each of these respective languages.
+Here too, the limit of 1,000 characters (including spaces) applies to each language.

-Caution: If no text has been entered for a particular language, your voters will automatically see the text for the default language.
+Note: If no text has been entered for a particular language, your eligible voters will automatically see the text in the default language.

 4. Analysis after the election

-As the election organizer, you can export the electoral roll during or after the election.
-This shows which of the eligible voters have ticked the checkbox.
-You can download the register from the Online Voting Manager by going to the “Eligible voters” tab and using the gear-wheel to go to the settings.
-Here you select “Export” and click on “Download file”.
+As the election organizer, you can export the register of eligible voters during or after the election.
+This shows who did and did not mark the checkbox.
+You can download the register from the Online Voting Manager by going to the “Eligible voters” tab and then “Import and export”.
+Then click on “Download file”.
 In your Excel table you will then find a column titled “Submit sworn statement”.
 The information stored there means the following:

-- False = voter has not confirmed the checkbox
+- False = the checkbox was not confirmed